 While the program is in the delivered in the English language, it is rather rich in cultural heritage.
 Students take a look into the past and discover French influences during the settlement of Essex County.
-Highlights include: Assumption Missionary, settlement of Detroit, the Fur Trade, First Nations, the Seven Years’ War, and Petite Cote.
+Highlights include: Assumption Missionary, settlement of Detroit, the Fur Trade, Indigenous People, the Seven Years’ War, and Petite Cote.
 Hands-on activity is included with this tour.

 Past Traditions: Victorian Christmas

 Suitable for children in the primary grades, this whimsical program illustrates how children and families celebrated Christmas in the 1850's.
 Stringing popcorn, singing carols, baking cookies and making crafts are among the number of possibilities to customize this programs to your students’ needs and interests.